[accommodations] [atv tours] [canoeing] [community events] [fishing] [fishing report] [fly fishing]

 Note: Damage deposit required on all rentals.

-All reservations require a 50% deposit by credit card.
+All reservations require a 50% deposit by e-tranfer or certified check at time of booking.

-Cancellations with refunds are accepted prior to 30 days before date of arrival.
+Cancellations with refunds are accepted up to 30 days before arrival.
+Service charges may apply.

 No monetary refunds for early returns on rentals.